-The hospital-wide antibiogram can be found on the intranet by selecting resources, clinical, antimicrobial stewardship, antibiogram.
+The hospital-wide antibiogram can be found on the intranet by selecting resources, clinical, medical staff, resources, antibiogram.
 It is updated every 12 months and approved by the antibiotic stewardship committee.

 Urinalysis and Urine Culture

 Indicators of Infection from a Urinalysis: